-Here’s what you need to know.
+Here’s what you need to know:

+In most cases, ovulation discomfort is brief and harmless.
 You may notice one-sided pain for a few minutes or even a couple hours on your day of suspected ovulation.

 Try keeping track of when and where you feel the discomfort, how long it lasts, and any other associated symptoms.
-Your doctor can perform different tests to identify the source and offer treatment to help.
+Keeping a record can help you and your doctor figure out the underlying cause.

-Endometriosis or Adhesions
+Endometriosis or adhesions

-Areas affected become irritated when the tissue has nowhere else to go.
-You may develop scar tissue or adhesions that are particularly painful during your period.
+Areas affected become irritated when the lining tissue responds to hormones during your cycle, causing bleeding and inflammation outside of the uterus.
+You may develop scar tissue or endometriosis adhesions that are particularly painful during your period.

 Is your pain accompanied by unusual or foul-smelling discharge?
 Do you have a fever?
 Do you feel burning when you urinate?

 This occurs when an embryo implants in the fallopian tubes or other location outside of the uterus.
-The Cleveland Clinic shares that ectopic pregnancy is potentially life-threatening and is usually discovered by the eighth week.
+An ectopic pregnancy is potentially life-threatening and is usually discovered by the eighth week.

+Yearly exams are recommended, even though you might not need a Pap smear each time.
 If you’re overdue for your visit or are having pain and other symptoms, call your doctor today.

-For many women, midcycle pain is simply a sign of ovulation.
+For many people who menstruate, midcycle pain is simply a sign of ovulation.
 There are several other conditions that can cause pelvic pain, some of which are serious if left untreated.